MPC 1600: Release and sales

 Columbia Data Systems unveiled the MPC 1600 at their booth at the National Computer Conference (NCC) in Houston, Texas, in June 1982.
 CDP's booth drew a massive crowd at the convention, attracting the interest of interested buyers and IBM employees alike.
 By the end of CDP's presence at the NCC, the company had secured international orders for the MPC worth $10 million across 200 dealers in Europe and South America.

 By the end of the summer of 1982, the first several thousand units of the MPC had shipped.
 It was the first commercially released computer system that was fully compatible with the IBM PC, (Note: Although Compaq is popularly thought to have released the first IBM PC–compatible computer system with the Compaq Portable, that system was not announced to the public until November 1982 and was not released to the public until March 1983.) with PC World magazine recognizing it as the "clone that other clones cloned ... helping to define the Intel-and-Microsoft platform that dominates to this day".
 Within a few months of the MPC's release, dozens of other computer companies had announced their own clones of the IBM Personal Computer, this category of computer capturing most of the attention at the 1982 COMDEX/Fall at the Las Vegas Convention Center.
 That year's COMDEX also saw the announcement of PC World, the first magazine dedicated to IBM PC compatible market that sprung from the MPC.

 While the MPC was the first clone of the IBM PC, Compaq soon overtook the market for compatibles after announcing their Compaq Portable at the 1982 COMDEX/Fall, releasing the first units in 1983.
 Unlike the MPC, the Compaq Portable is, as the name suggests, a portable version of the IBM PC, with the monitor, keyboard, and system components housed in the same chassis and carried by handle.
-In response to the Compaq Portable, in mid-1983 CDP released a portable IBM PC compatible with the Columbia VP.
+In response to the Compaq Portable, in mid-1983 CDP released the Columbia VP, a portable version of the MPC 1600.